Muhibbah LRT station

 Muhibbah LRT station is a Light Rapid Transit station at Kampung Muhibbah, a village about 21 km south of Kuala Lumpur, the capital of Malaysia.

-Muhibbah station is the nearest station for PPR Kampung Muhibbah and Parklane OUG Service Apartments, although it is a 1.0 km walking distance thru PPR Kampung Muhibbah Block D. It is possible to walk from Muhibbah station to the next station, which is Awan Besar LRT station.
+Muhibbah station is the nearest station for PPR Kampung Muhibbah and Parklane OUG Service Apartments, although it is a 1.0 km walking distance through PPR Kampung Muhibbah Block D. It is possible to walk from Muhibbah station to the next station, which is Awan Besar LRT station.

 It is operated under the Sri Petaling Line.
 Like most other LRT stations operating in Klang Valley, this station is elevated.